Arctic Monkeys: 2002–2005: Early years and record deal

 The band began to grow in popularity across the north of England, receiving attention from BBC Radio and the British tabloid press.
 A local amateur photographer, Mark Bull, filmed the band's performances and made the music video "Fake Tales of San Francisco", releasing it on his website, alongside the contents of Beneath the Boardwalk – a collection of the band's songs which he named after a local music venue.
 When asked about the popularity of the band's MySpace site, the band said that they were unaware of what it was and that the site had originally been created by their fans.
 In May 2005, Arctic Monkeys released the EP Five Minutes with Arctic Monkeys on their own 'Bang Bang' label, featuring the songs "Fake Tales of San Francisco" and "From the Ritz to the Rubble".
 This release was limited to 500 CDs and 1,000 7" records, but was also available to download from the iTunes Music Store.
 Soon after, the band played at the Carling Stage of the Reading and Leeds Festivals, reserved for less known or unsigned bands.

 Eventually, they were signed to Domino in June 2005.
 The band said they were attracted to the DIY ethic of Domino owner Laurence Bell, who ran the label from his flat and only signed bands that he liked personally.
 The UK's Daily Star reported that this was followed in October by a £1 million publishing deal with EMI and a £725,000 contract with Epic Records for the United States.
 Arctic Monkeys denied this on their website, dubbing the newspaper "The Daily Stir".
 However, Domino had licensed the Australian and New Zealand publishing rights to EMI and the Japanese rights to independent label Hostess.
-Their debut single "I Bet You Look Good on the Dancefloor", which was recorded at Chapel Studios in Lincolnshire, was released on 17 October 2005 and went straight to No. 1 on the UK Singles Chart.
-Their second single, "When the Sun Goes Down" (previously titled "Scummy"), released on 16 January 2006, also went straight to No. 1 on the UK Singles Chart.
+Their debut single, "I Bet You Look Good on the Dancefloor", which was recorded at Chapel Studios in Lincolnshire, was released on 17 October 2005 and went straight to No. 1 on the UK singles chart.
+Their second single, "When the Sun Goes Down" (previously titled "Scummy"), released on 16 January 2006, also went straight to No. 1.
 The band's success with little marketing or advertising led some to suggest that it could signal a change in how new bands achieve recognition.